 Advertising on Your Website

-If advertising is desired on your new website, the website company you have hired will most likely provide some free credit through the services of Google, Yahoo, and Facebook.
-This is beneficial if the website is to be used to make money, so if that is something you require, be sure the website company you choose offers that service.
+Free credit can be obtained through the services of Google, Yahoo, and Facebook if advertising is desired.
+If your website is to be used to make money, be sure the website company you choose offers that service.

 The biggest tip I can offer is to research your options on all the offers available online.
 Some will boast they are free, but often just the basic start-up process is actually free.
 Most offer “packages” based on the services provided, starting at free and increasing in price.
 Keep in mind the adage “you get what you pay for.”
 Make a list of features you need on your website or blog and find someone to help you.